-Companion planting is used to help both repel bad pests, attract “good” pests, and placing plants together that benefit one another.
+Companion planting is used to help repel bad pests, attract “good” pests, and place plants together that benefit one another.

 Don't plant potatoes with other members of the nightshade family (tomatoes and peppers) because they are all susceptible to blight.
 Avoid planting potatoes with carrots and squash.

 Potatoes do well when planted near beans, brassicas, corn, garlic, peas, and onions.

 Read How to Get Rid of Bugs on Plants Naturally Tips that Actually Work for more tips.

 What to Plant with Potatoes to Keep Bugs Away

 - Nasturtium – repels potato beetles and attracts beneficial insects, also helps to repel cabbage moths so is excellent to plant with potatoes if you've paired them with brassicas.